pushitShriya/pushitShriya/README.md

-- 👋 Hi, I’m @pushitShriya
+- 👋 Hi, I’m @pushitShriya.
-- 👀 I’m an engineering student
+- 👀 I’m an engineering student.
 - 🌱 I’m currently learning web-dev , Python and C.
-- 😄 Pronouns: My pronouns are she/her
+- 😄 Pronouns: My pronouns are she/her.

 <!---
 pushitShriya/pushitShriya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.